-“How essential it is…to be able to live inside a mind with attractive and interesting pictures on the walls.” – William Lyon Phelps
+“How essential it is…to be able to live inside a mind with attractive and interesting pictures on the walls.”– William Lyon Phelps

 Home is a tapestry that tells a coherent story on the front, but underneath is a rather ratty, gnarly jumble of multi-colored threads that couldn’t possibly produce such a purposeful design, could they?

-Home is where you dwell – a state of mind?
-Yes.
-Furnishings, stuff, are just reminders, cues, tokens of a life lived; things that assist with memories that remind us of experiences, along with the feelings those experiences stimulated – all of which are the substance of happiness.
+Furnishings and stuff are just reminders, cues, tokens of a life lived; things that assist with memories that remind us of experiences, along with the feelings those experiences stimulated – all of which are the substance of happiness.

 How homely are you; how suited to the home?
 Does ordinary domestic life have to be unalluring, unaesthetic, or unattractive, as the most obvious definition of homely implies?
 Or can it be the other definition of the word, comfortable, cozy, snug, friendly, and welcoming?